seamusr7/seamusr7.github.io/README.md

 The comprehensive curriculum of the Computer Science program has enabled me to develop a diverse skill set, which is effectively showcased through my ePortfolio.
 By engaging with a wide range of projects, I have been able to demonstrate my proficiency in software design, data structures, algorithms, database management, and security.
 This hands-on experience has not only solidified my technical abilities but also shaped my professional goals and values, emphasizing the importance of continuous learning, innovation, and collaboration.

-One of the key projects that highlight my capabilities is the Animal Shelter Management System.
+The key project that highlight my capabilities is the Animal Shelter Management System.
 This project required me to integrate advanced search functionalities, improve the graphical user interface (GUI), and implement secure login and registration processes.
 By enhancing this application, I was able to demonstrate my expertise in software design and engineering, as well as my ability to manage and query a non-relational database using MongoDB.

 ### Collaborating in a Team Environment